Clumsynite/react-memory-card/README.md

 This is an avengers themed mini game, where the user will have to click a card from the provided card list.
 When clicked, the point will increase by one and the cards will be shuffled.
+You view some screenshots [here](#screenshots)

 ### Rules

+- You have 20 cards on your screen when you play
-- Each new card click will give you one point.
+- Each click on a new card will give you **one** point
-- One card can only be clicked once.
-Else, the score will reset.
+- One card can only be clicked one time.
+- If you click a card twice, you lose and your score will reset to **zero**
+- In case you lose and your current score is more than your *Best Score*, your best score will change.

 *Simple*, isn't it?